kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_12_explore_compliance_mgr.md

-# Lab: Explore the Microsoft 365 compliance center & Compliance Manager
+# Lab: Explore the Microsoft Purview compliance center & Compliance Manager

 ## Lab scenario
-In this lab, you will explore the Microsoft 365 compliance center home page and ways in which the capabilities of Compliance manager can help organizations improve their compliance posture.
+In this lab, you will explore the Microsoft Purview compliance center home page and ways in which the capabilities of Compliance manager can help organizations improve their compliance posture.

 **Estimated Time**: 15-20 minutes

-#### Task 1: Explore the Microsoft 365 compliance center home page and learn to customize the card view and the navigation panel.
+#### Task 1: Explore the Microsoft Purview compliance center home page and learn to customize the card view and the navigation panel.

 1. Open Microsoft Edge.
 In the address bar enter **admin.microsoft.com**.